Common Reasons for Smelly Toilets

 2) Toilet brush:

-To clean a smelly toilet, start by washing your hands and brush with either a commercial cleaner or old broom bristles cut off with duct tape.
+To clean smelly toilets, start by washing your hands and brush with either a commercial cleaner or old broom bristles cut off with duct tape.

 3) Toilet bowl cleaner: